3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/javascript_objects.md

 => "John"
 ```

-## Create an object with properties
+## We Do: Create an object with properties

 We are going to create an object `classroom` that contains the properties `name` and `campus`: